sinamoeini/AtomEye/README.md

 which should be modified accordingly.
 The box edges are taken to be _h1=(u1,0,0)_, _h2=(u2,u3,0)_, _h3=(u4,u5,u6)_ in Cartesian coordinates, with _u1,u2,u3,u4,u5,u6_ having one to one correspondence with _a,b,c,alpha,beta,gamma_.
 This connection is important because the atom positions will be specified in Cartesian coordinates, so one must unequivocally specify the three PBC edges in Cartesian coordinates too, fixing the rotational degrees of freedom.

-A configuration file is considered to be in PDB format if there is '.pdb' or '.PDB' in the filename.<a name="standard_CFG"></a>
+A configuration file is considered to be in PDB format if there is '.pdb' or '.PDB' in the filename.

 #### <a name="standard_CFG">Standard CFG format</a>